 And while ERP implementation and SAP vs. Oracle remains a topic of heated debate, you should choose the option that suits your company’s scale, industry and needs the most.
 Chase trends in a smart way and don’t simply go with the industry flow.
 Invest into business process reengineering selectively and your return on investment will always remain in the positive.

-Marie Fincher is a content writer at TrustMyPaper company with a background in marketing, technology and business intelligence.
-She frequently writes about datascience, BI, new marketing trends and branding strategies.
+Author bio: Marie Fincher is a content writer at TrustMyPaper company with a background in marketing, technology and business intelligence.
+She frequently writes about data science, BI, new marketing trends and branding strategies.
 Marie gradually changed her focus from working in marketing to writing about it.